 Banked is attacking the market head on – partnering with some of the largest financial institutions in the world to offer this to their merchants, and we are excited to be investing alongside many of these institutions.
 The coverage offered by strategic partners will enable Banked to leverage their robust network from day one – allowing their customers to accept real time payments globally.

-Since being founded in 2018, Banked has hit the ground running with deep integrations and global partnerships with marquee financial services firms and payments companies, creating an unparalleled partner network of the world’s largest merchants.
+Since being founded in 2018, Banked has hit the ground running with deep integrations and global partnerships with marquee financial services firms and payments companies, creating a partner network of the world’s largest merchants.
 We couldn’t be more excited to partner with Brad and the team at Banked on their vision of making real-time payments accessible to all merchants, and we are excited to lead a $15M investment alongside Citi, NAB, and Rapyd.